 My name is Abiola Muhammed-Ogunfowora.
-I am a qualified Counselling Psychologist.
-I completed a Professional Doctorate in Counselling Psychology at Trinity College Dublin.
+I am a passionate Counselling Psychologist working in private practice.
+I completed my Professional Doctorate in Counselling Psychology at Trinity College Dublin.
 I attended the University College of Dublin for my Masters in Psychological Sciences and Bachelor in Psychology.

 As a counselling psychologist, my training is grounded in a client-centered approach.
 For me, this means offering an empowering professional relationship by incorporating best practices as well as respecting my clients’ needs and values.
 I believe that the relationship between the therapist and the client is central to the therapeutic process and I focus on the development of a meaningful therapeutic alliance.